Tarapuka/potato/README.md

 Kia ora koutou,

-This is the best repository on the internet.
-What can I say except you're welcome!
+This is a test repository.